urani-trade/solana-dev-onboarding-rs/README.md

 Compared to older platforms like Bitcoin and EVM-based protocols, Solana is:

-- Massively cheaper, as transaction fees are a small fraction of a penny.
+- **Massively cheaper**, as transaction fees are a small fraction of a penny.

-- Massively faster, as most transactions are completed in a couple of seconds.
+- **Massively faster**, as most transactions are completed in a couple of seconds.

-- Highly centralized,  having one of the highest Nakamoto coefficients (decentralization score) of any proof-of-stake network.
+- **Highly decentralized**, having one of the highest Nakamoto coefficients (decentralization score) of any proof-of-stake network.

-- Fun, with an uncomparable UI/UX and developer experience.
+- **Fun AF**, with an uncomparable UI/UX and developer experience.

 <br>